 Step 5.
 Get Accredited as a Teacher

-You have to get accredited as a teacher before starting any teaching job.
-You need to register with the relevant teaching body in your state or territory.
-For example, the Victorian Institute of Teaching is the accrediting body in the State of Victoria.
+You need to be registered or accredited with the relevant teaching body before starting a teaching job in Australia.
+For example, the Victorian Institute of Teaching is the teacher regulatory authority in Victoria.

 FAQs: How to Become a Teacher in Australia